komali2/blog/content/posts/bootcamp-job-search.md

 to open job recs.

-Still, it's important to get out of your house and actually talk to people, so as to prevent turning into some kind of weird LinkedIn cave cave troll.
+Still, it's important to get out of your house and actually talk to people, so as to prevent turning into some kind of weird LinkedIn cave troll.
 Therefore, I do recommend attending at least one meetup every two weeks during your job search.
 Ideally it's related to programming in some way, but it could be anything really.